Visual Builder6 min read

 Single Select

-Click on any node to select it and show properties
+Click on any node to select it and open its configuration in the inspector panel

 Multi-Select

-Hold Shift and click, or drag a selection box around nodes
+Hold Shift and click multiple nodes, or drag a selection box around a group of nodes

 Select All